Skip to content

 What data does Rewrait store about our company?

-Less than you might expect.
-Account data: names, emails, credentials or OAuth identities, workspace membership, and billing records - card details live with Stripe, never with us.
+Rewrait stores account data, workspace configuration, and limited content under the conditions below.
+Account data: names, emails, credentials or OAuth identities, workspace membership, and billing records.
+Card details live with Stripe, never with us.
 Configuration: your styles, shortcuts, workflows, the approved source whitelist, and AES-encrypted OAuth tokens for connected integrations.
-Content: by default, none.
+Rewrite content: none by default.
 Rewrite history is opt-in per user and deletable item by item; feedback events store no text; cached copies of approved sources are capped at 12,000 characters and fetched read-only.
 The application and its Postgres database run on Fly.io, and the workspace owner can disconnect any integration at any time, which cuts off source access immediately.
-If your review needs this as a formal data inventory, or you have a questionnaire in your own format, email [email protected] - a founder fills it in directly.
+If your review needs this as a formal data inventory, or you have a questionnaire in your own format, email [email protected].
+A founder fills it in directly.

-History off, sources read-only, nothing sent until you trigger it.
+Rewrite history is off by default, approved sources are read-only, and text is sent only when you trigger a rewrite or dictation.
 Start the 14-day free Team trial and audit the settings on day one.